Darshanptl7500/GPlaceAPI/README.md

  - iOS 7.0+

+##TODOs

+- Add [Place Photos][6] (Get more info about place photos)
+- Add Example project on how to use this library.
+- Write test cases for this library.

 ##Contact

 GPlaceAPI is developed by [Darshan Patel](http://iosexception.com).
 Please [email](mailto:developer.ios89@gmail.com) to let me know you how you are using this library and anything related to this library.